Mulkirigala Rock Temple

 The temple and its caves also hold a large collection of sculptures and murals that originated during the Kandyan Era, most depicting episodes from the life of the Buddha; known as ‘Jataka stories’.

 History of the Temple

-Built in the 3rd century AD, the temple received royal patronage by the king who built and those that came after him; with many carrying out various renovations during their reign.
-In the 18th century, when the Dutch colonists ruled Ceylon; the Mulkirigala Rock Temple was dubbed as ‘Adam’s Berg’, and the Dutch were rumoured to have believed that Adam and Eve’s tombs were located here.
+Built in the 3rd century AD, the temple received royal patronage by the king who built it and those that came after him; with many carrying out various renovations during their reign.
+In the 18th century, when the Dutch colonists ruled Ceylon; the Mulkirigala Rock Temple was dubbed ‘Adam’s Berg’, and the Dutch were rumoured to have believed that Adam and Eve’s tombs were located here.